eranif/codelite/docs/docs/plugins/dap.md

-## What is Debug Adapter Client?
+## What is the Debug Adapter Client?
 ---

-This plugin implements the DAP protocol for allowing CodeLite to communicate with third party debuggers
+This plugin implements the DAP protocol, which allows CodeLite to communicate with third party debuggers.

-from the [dap website][1]:
+From the [dap website][1]:

 Adding a debugger for a new language to an IDE or editor is not only a significant effort, but it is also frustrating that this effort can not be easily amortized over multiple development tools, as each tool uses different APIs for implementing the same feature.